jeffreyadams/atlasofliegroups-docs/_sources/download_and_install.txt

     make install INSTALLDIR=/home/userid/software BINDIR=/home/userid/bin

-.. note:: If you have downloaded the messages (help) files, you must put it in the same directory as the atlas executables.
-Otherwise, you can run atlas with this command ``atlas [message directory]``.
+.. note:: If you have downloaded the messages (help) files, it is recommended that you put it in the same directory as the atlas executables.